Does Cycling Help running endurance: Building Strength

 Finally, a long, slow ride is one of the most effective ways to lose weight.
 Simmering in the aerobic range (50-75 percent of your maximum heart rate) for a few hours can replace excess fat with lean muscle.

 It is possible to spend thousands and thousands of dollars on biking equipment.
 But why?
 If you are interested in biking mostly as a way to boost your running performance, there’s no need to dive into the cycling world too deeply.
 Really, all you need is a bicycle and a helmet.
 Pedals with clips on them can engage the hamstrings much more.
 But something other than that?
 It’s not necessary.
 Save your money for race entry fees, shoes, and nutrition.
 Borrow a bike if you are unsure that you want to commit, or if you are short on dough.

 If you are interested in getting seriously into cycling as a sport…well, that’s another matter.
 Start saving your money now.

-Though you may think of running as a purer lifestyle than the world of cycling, it is possible to harness the effects of cycling without getting waylaid by the frills.
+Though you may think of running as a purer lifestyle than the world of cycling, it is possible to harness the effects of cycling without getting waylaid by the frills, which is an answer to the question does cycling help running endurance.
 At the very least, riding once or twice a week can remind us what we love so much about running.